ShalevHadar/Caring/README.md

 Home Screen:
 - The student insert his email, the email is verified in the database
 - Email regex for the client -> verify email in database
-- After the email is verified, the server generate a new 4-digits pin and set it to the student 'pincode' field in the db
+- After the email is verified, the server generates a new 4-digits pin and set it to the student 'Pincode' field in the DB
-- then the pincode is sent to the student email using nodemailer
+- then the Pincode is sent to the student email using nodemailer

 --

 Verification Screen:
-- The student enter the 4 code he got from last page email -> if success, the user can go to the next screen (Incident report screen) & the server create a JWT token for him.
+- The student enters the 4 code he got from the last page email -> if successful, the user can go to the next screen (Incident report screen) & the server creates a JWT token for him.
-- If the student enter less then 4 digits, the client will notify.
+- If the student enters less than 4 digits, the client will notify.
-- The server checks if the pincode the student placed was matched with the one in the db.
+- The server checks if the Pincode the student placed was matched with the one in the DB.

 --